BuildWeek-KidsFly/kids-backend/README.md

         "departure_time": "8:50pm",
         "number_of_items": 5,
         "number_of_children": 14,
-        "special": "I want you to be dressed only in Gucci when I arrive" }
+        "special": "I want you to be dressed only in Gucci when I arrive" // OPTIONAL }

 #### Returns: